digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ## Definition
 # Producer

-A **producer** is a person or system that prepares the submitted SIP.
-An example of a producer might be a digital preservation technician, archivist, or someone else.
+A **producer** is a person or system that prepares the SIP.
+An example of a producer might be an archivist, a system like Archivematica, or a donor.

 ---

 ## Definition
 # Ingest

-**Ingest** is the set of processes responsible for accepting a SIP and prepping it to live in the OAIS.
-Actions include validation, transformation, metadata extraction, and transfer to storage.
+**Ingest** is the set of processes responsible for accepting a SIP and prepping it to live in the OAIS in perpetuity.
+Actions include validation, transformation, metadata extraction, and transfer to long-term storage.

 <!--presenter notes